 Transformation

-The transformation transforms the intermediate code into the Standard code.
+The transformation transforms the extended code into the standard code.
 Fig. 3 shows the transformation pro- cess.
 The latter consists of two grayed sub-transformations: Structure code transformation (SCT) and Behavior code transformation (BCT).

 Structure code transformation: SCT transforms the addi- tional structural constructs into standard code.
 Fig. 3 shows a segment of standard code generated from the producer- consumer example.
 Each port with required interface is trans- formed into a pointer attribute (lines 12 and 15) while each part into an object attribute (lines 3-5).
 A binding (bindPorts) in the configuration is transformed into an assignment which refers the pointer associated with a port with provided interface to the corresponding implementation.
 For example, the pPush pointer of Producer is referred to the fifo, which implements the IPush interface (line 7).
 When a method is called through a port, for example push through the pPush port, the corresponding method implemented in FIFO is invoked.